Maclenn77/Tic_tac_toe/README.md

 # Tic_tac_toe
 Microverse's Project.
 This is a Tic Tac Toe game

+## What is Tic Tac Toe?

+Description of the game taken from [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe) "Is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner."

 ## Game's Instructions

 - Tic Tac Toe is two players game.